jwatzek/minimal-mistakes/_pages/home.md

   - image_path: unsplash-code2.jpg
     alt: "Photo credit: Lee Campbell @Unsplash"
     title: "Code"
     excerpt: "My languages of choice are R and Python for all things data science, but I find my way around Matlab and SAS as well.
 I use LaTeX for typesetting and the usual suspects for web development. <br/><br/>Recently, I've been learning Java and XML for Android mobile development.
 My latest project is WhatsOb, an app for behavioral observations.
-My code's available on Github wherever possible."
+My code's available on Github wherever possible. "
     url: "/code/"
     btn_label: "Learn More"
     btn_class: "btn--success"